gaurish/gaurish.github.io/_posts/2017-12-17-use-aws-cli-with-multiple-accounts-and-mfa.md

 ---

 Hello Readers,
 I am back to blogging after gap of years.
 This is part of my new year resolution of executing on the my original vision for this blog - "Sharing what I have learned".
 Can't believe its been a decade.
-However, this new year will will give me fresh vigor to restart blogging.
+However, this new year will give me fresh vigor to restart blogging.

 Back to Topic,
 The Use-Case that I would be explaining today makes following assumtions: